Skip to main content

 x-hasura-allowed-rolesYesA list of allowed roles for the user making the request.

-x-hasura-[custom]NoWhere [custom] is any value you wish (e.g., org, user-id, customer).
+x-hasura-[custom]NoWhere [custom] is any string you wish (e.g., org, user-id, customer).
+The value can be any JSON value.

 As an example, we're including the required claims by stating the default role is user and the list of available roles is limited to user and admin.
 Additionally, we're passing a custom key of x-hasura-user-id which can be used with permissions when executing queries.